utdemir/distributed-dataset/README.md

 ## Contributing

-* The library is pretty new, so I am open to every idea, improvement or new backends.
+* The library is pretty new, so I am open to ideas, improvements or new backends.